Updated November 4, 2021

 Hotels and Restaurants

 Regarding COVID-19, spending time indoors is inherently less safe than spending time outdoors.
 Thus, we encourage you to continue to wear masks when entering restaurants or hotels, regardless of local laws.
 In addition, we will eat as many meals as possible outside or in sections of restaurants in which we can be separated from other diners.
-For 2021, we have also reduced our Single Supplements to encourage solo travelers to book their own rooms.
+We have also reduced our Single Supplements to encourage solo travelers to book their own rooms.

 Since our groups will all be either vaccinated or have a negative PCR test result, traveling in the same van should be safe.
 However, we will ask you to have masks available and it is up to each individual to decide whether to wear masks in our vans.